pavlozubrytskyi987/TryvohaUA/README.md

 open TryvogaUA.xcodeproj
 ```

 🙏 Credits

   - Ukrainian open data & GeoJSON contributors
   - Supabase (backend)
   - Inspired by the resilience and spirit of Ukraine 🇺🇦

-🤝 Contributing

-Pull requests, ideas, and data sources to improve accuracy or performance are very welcome!

-TryvogaUA is free, open source, and exists to help protect and empower Ukrainians during times of crisis.

-You can edit/add sections (like more screenshots, credits, or API specifics) as needed!
-Let me know if you want a shorter or more technical version.